AnteDev00/Machine-Learning-NN/README.md

 ### After training:
 ![Nakon učenja](https://github.com/AnteDev00/Machine-Learning/assets/151842550/8ce682d9-60f9-4058-8b9b-f4fd6e7a3728)

-During the learning process, the model reduces the values from 3.91 to 2 and -0.14 to 0.
+During the learning process, the model reduces the values from 3.91->2 and -0.14->0.

 This is achieved through the Cost function, and the entire goal of the learning process is to minimize the Cost function value, adjusting parameters and improving the model's predictions.